 58. What are three possible theories explaining how theophylline works?

-Inhibition of phosphodiesterase, antagonism of adenosine, and catecholamine release.
+Inhibition of phosphodiesterase, antagonism of adenosine, and stimulation of catecholamine release.

 59. What two things are stimulated by caffeine?